Kraigie/nostrum/guides/intro/intro.md

 ## Example bots

-- A simple bot that consumes events from the gateway can be found [at `examples/event_consumer.ex`](https://github.com/Kraigie/nostrum/blob/master/examples/event_consumer.ex).
+- A simple bot that consumes events from the gateway can be found in the docs of the `Nostrum.Consumer` module.

-- An example bot that plays audio through voice channels can be found [at `examples/audio_player_example.ex`](https://github.com/Kraigie/nostrum/blob/master/examples/audio_player_example.ex).
+- An example bot that plays audio through voice channels can be found in the docs of the `Nostrum.Voice` module.

 - A properly structured bot with commands utilizing [nosedrum](https://github.com/jchristgit/nosedrum) can be found [in this